kshutkin/slimlib/jsx/README.md

 - **DocumentFragment only when needed.** When a component returns a single Node, the renderer inserts it directly.
 Fragment wrapping is reserved for primitives, arrays, and function-children — keeping deep-tree mounts cheap.
 - **Keyed reconciliation lives in a sub-entry.** `forEach` is opt-in via `@slimlib/jsx/for-each` so apps that don't need keyed lists don't pay for the diff algorithm.
 A reverse-walk reorder using `nextSibling` checks avoids the LIS step; reconcile is wrapped in `untracked()` to prevent the outer effect from re-subscribing on item writes.
 - **Prototype-setter cache.** First touch of each `(tagName, propName)` pair walks the prototype chain; result cached for the lifetime of the program.
 Same heuristic as vanjs.
+- **Context rides the scope tree.** `Provider` stores values on the active scope keyed by the context symbol, chaining each scope's value table to its parent's via `Object.create` so descendants transparently see ancestor entries; `inject` (and `RootProvider`'s probe) walk the same parent chain.
+No DOM traversal and no `context-request` events — resolution reuses the scope graph already maintained for effect disposal.

 ## License